Taliban celebrate victory as U.S. troops leave Afghanistan

 “We did not get everybody out that we wanted to get out," he said.

 With its last troops gone, the U.S. ended its 20-year war with the Taliban back in power.
-Many Afghans remain fearful of them or further instability, and there have been sporadic reports of killings and other abuses in areas under Taliban control despite pledges to restore peace and security.
+Many Afghans remain fearful of their rule or of further instability, and there have been sporadic reports of killings and other abuses in areas under Taliban control despite the group's pledges to restore peace and security.

 “American soldiers left the Kabul airport, and our nation got its full independence," Taliban spokesman Zabihullah Mujahid said early Tuesday.